1noro/apod-dybg-py/README.md

 - If the program can't download any of the images from the internet, it decides a random background between the images found in the `~/.apod-dybg-py/media/bg-default` directory.
 By default the program comes with 3 beautiful images, but you can [add more](https://github.com/boot1110001/apod-dybg-py#configuration).

 ## Requirements
-At the present time, this program only __works on GNU/Linux with a GNOME Shell desktop__ environment.
+At the present time, this program __only works on this GNU/Linux__ environments:

+- GNOME Shell
+- XFCE4

-This one is required, but should already be installed:
+This packages are required, but should already be installed:

 ```
 sudo apt-get install python-gobject
 ```

-The tests prove that it _works correctly_ on Ubuntu 18.04.01 with GNOME Shell 3.28.3 and the 2.7.15rc1 Python version, and I have not needed to install any program.
+The tests prove that it _works correctly_ on:

+- Ubuntu 18.04.01 with GNOME Shell 3.28.3 and the 2.7.15rc1 Python version, and I have not needed to install any program.
+- Xubuntu 16.04.5 with XFCE4 4.12 and the 2.7.12 Python version, and I need to install the `python-gobject` program.

 > Note that this project is still under development, so it is not yet stable enough.